johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

 Full disclosure.
 I am a creative person who has developed and launched incredibly successful products for other people and also have a folder bursting at the seams of half-started and unloved projects that could just be the next big thing...

 Even if you are confident in your skills and the quality of your idea, starting something on your own and following your own path without a team having your back is scary!
-What if it's not good enough? what if people hate it? or worse, ignore it?
+What if it's not good enough?
+What if people hate it?
+Or worse, ignore it?

 Overcoming the innate fear associated with starting something new is a significant obstacle and does require a leap of faith.